trash4299/Vern-s-Video-Project/README.md

-# Verns-Video-Project
+# Verns-Video-Store-Project

 This was my year-end project for my AP Computer Science A course.
+It was meant to emulate an interface for a video store like Blockbuster, where people can come and rent movies.
 I already turned it in, but I am coming back to it and I wnat to add the following list of updates:

 -add security like password system